-Who needs an alley and smelly shoes.
-Bowling, a game which pretty much everyone knows, is a great way to keep people up and active, even when isolated to their rooms.
+Who needs an alley and smelly shoes?
+Bowling is a game that pretty much everyone knows, and it’s a great way to get people up and active, even when they’re isolated in their rooms.
 Cara Dafforn, Thrive Lifestyle Coordinator at American Senior Communities, got creative with a cart and went door to door, treating residents to a game.
 There are also outdoor bowling sets which you could set up in the hall.

-You can get as creative as the team from Somerford House & Place: Build a rocket, fly to safety and have soon space themed snacks (ie: Moon Pies).
-Or, you can do some other easier activities.
+You can get as creative as the team from Somerford House & Place: build a rocket, fly to safety, and have some space-themed snacks (ie: Moon Pies).
+Or, you can do some other, easier activities.
 Play some footage from the moon landing and have residents share memories.

-Most senior communities likely have stacks of old magazines lying around.
+Most senior communities have stacks of old magazines lying around.
 It’s a perfect opportunity to get creative and cognitive skills working.
-It’s a great activity for 1:1’s and all you need is a list of items to find, glue and some paper.
+It’s a great activity for 1:1’s and all you need is a list of items to find, glue, and some paper.

-Exercise and just simple physical activity is sure to be a challenge right now.
-If your senior residents can’t leave their room, Expert Village has a whole series of Chair Yoga activities on YouTube.
-It has a variety of stretches, poses and meditations you can so quickly and safely in groups or one on one.
+Exercise and just simple physical activity are sure to be a challenge right now.
+If your senior residents can’t leave their room, Expert Village has a whole series of chair yoga activities on YouTube.
+It has a variety of stretches, poses, and meditations you can do quickly and safely in groups or one-on-one.
 You could even host chair yoga in the hallway.
 Have residents put their chairs right next to their doors (maintaining at least six feet apart) and walk them through one of the videos.

 Over 100 Museums from across the world have turned their collections into colouring books.
-Part of the #Color Our Collections initiative, the University of Glasgow Archives and Special Collections, the National Library of Russia and the Folger Shakespeare Library are just some of the institutions who are turning historic works into fun art activities.
-You are sure to find something for the more refined artist, who still wants to get creative.
+The University of Glasgow Archives and Special Collections, the National Library of Russia, and the Folger Shakespeare Library are just some of the institutions that are turning historic works into fun art activities as part of the #Color Our Collections initiative.
+You are sure to find something for the more refined artist who still wants to get creative.

-Sounds strange and we know it may be out of the question if your residents have to stay put.
+We know this one sounds strange, and it may be out of the question if your residents have to stay put.
 However, if you can still take seniors outdoors for a 1:1, then this idea (or something similar) is a lot of fun.
 You can buy the pink flamingos and pool rings on Amazon.
 But in reality, if you can get outside, then just a walk in the fresh air can be reinvigorating.